rrrfffrrr/simple-valheim-server/README.md

 # How to install
+Download files and extract to any directory you want.
 Just run "Start.bat" then it will install and run server automatically.

 # How to change server config